bmeyer99/docaiche/docs/MCP_IMPLEMENTATION_PLAN.md

 ### System Overview

-The MCP implementation integrates with the existing DocaiChe system to provide AI agents with intelligent documentation search and discovery capabilities.
+The MCP implementation integrates with the existing DocAIche system to provide AI agents with intelligent documentation search and discovery capabilities.
 The architecture follows 2025 MCP specifications including OAuth 2.1, Resource Indicators (RFC 8707), and Streamable HTTP transport.

 ### Core Components